nate-thegrate/vegan-chef/README.md

 #### The best diet
 This is obviously just my opinion, but I aim for a high-fiber, low-sugar diet.
 I don't eat meat and try to eat vegan/keto foods as much as possible.

 Dietary fiber is found in vegetables, legumes, and whole grains.
 Fruits are also a good source of fiber, but I don’t eat them as much since they’re also pretty high in sugar.

-(Shoutout to thousands of years of selective crop breeding!)
+<br><br>

 ## Shopping list
 Some of my recipe ingredients are not very common, so here's a brief overview (including how I feel about each ingredient and where to get it)